florrain/locale/README.md

 Copyright
 ---------
-This project is licensed under the MIT license, Copyright (c) 2017 Maximilian Stoiber.
+This project is licensed under the MIT license.
 For more information see LICENSE.md.

 Credits to [jed](https://github.com/jed) who was the initial maintainer of the package.